60 to 90 mins

 What can breast enlargement surgery achieve?

-Breast enlargement surgery aims to enhance the size and shape of the breasts by giving them a fuller and more contoured look.
+Breast augmentation aims to enhance the size and shape of the breasts by giving them a fuller and more contoured look.
 Your surgeon may either use a breast implant for the enlargement, or they may use liposuction to remove fat from one part of the body, then transfer that fat to the breasts.
 If a surgeon uses fat to enlarge the breasts, it is called a breast enlargement by fat transfer or, “lipofilling”.

 These are some common reasons you may choose to have breast enlargement surgery:

 - Restore breast volume lost due to ageing, weight loss, or pregnancy

 - Create a more contoured breast shape